 Tours are available of this home that was inspired by the magic of the Egyptian pyramids.
 The six-story home is the largest 24-karat gold-plated object in North America.
 The home is guarded by a 50-foot statue of King Tut.
 The owners of the pyramid use five words to describe it: “Power, Gold, Mystery, Exotic, Impressive.”

 Honorable Mentions: Cave-in-Rock (Hardin County, IL)

 Photo from activerain.com

 This Indiana museum features 80 years of comics, toys, film and animation history.
 The Hall of Heroes is home to many rare items, 60,000 comic books, and 10,000 toys.
 It also displays quite a few original movie props, including Captain America’s shield from the first movie and Adam West’s personal Batman costume.

-Mooresville’s Gravity Hill (Mooresville, IN)
+Mooresville’s Gravity Hillopens PDF file (Mooresville, IN)

 This mysterious optical illusion seems to defy gravity.
 It seems to pull objects at the bottom back up the hill.
 The best way to try this is with an object, like a basketball or can of soda, and be amazed as it starts to roll up the hill.
 However, if you are feeling extra risky, some people have tried parking at the bottom, putting their cars in neutral and watching as they get pulled back up the hill.

 American Gothic House (Eldon, IA)